 Lent

 Lent originated as a time of preparation for Easter, spanning 40 days (not including Sundays) from Ash Wednesday to Holy Saturday.
-The focus of the season is repentance - a turning of our hearts, minds, and actions from ourselves to God.
+During Lent, we spend a little longer confessing our sins because the focus of this season is repentance - a turning of our hearts, minds, and actions from ourselves to God.
+An ancient practice of the Church is fasting on Ash Wednesday and Good Friday.
+We encourage you - as a way to turn your heart towards God to fast from a food, drink, habit, or vice this season, and replace it with prayer, reading or memorizing scripture, or sitting quietly before the Lord for a few minutes each day.
 The Sundays in Lent are in the season but not of it and are celebrated as "feast" days, traditionally days on which Lenten fasts are broken as we gather together for worship and to celebrate Christ's resurrection.

 Purple, the color of Lent, signifies penitence and humility and is meant to remind us of humanity's suffering under sin and of Christ's suffering on the cross- the color of a bruise.
 Purple is also the color of royalty and anticipates the coming glory of Christ's resurrection on Easter.